Afsaneh-Karami/Artificial-intelligence/structure  learning algorithm/README.md

 Bayesian network.
-About the stroke data sets, the residence type variable was assessed as independent from all other variables, so I eliminated it from the test and train data CSV files.
+About the stroke data sets, the residence type variable was assessed as independent from all other variables, so I eliminated it from the test and train data CSV files.<br/>
-2- The result of the skeleton program was applied in the ”CycleDetector.py” file as input to find cycles in the graph.
+2- The result of the skeleton program was applied in the ”CycleDetector.py” file (GOTO [CycleDetector link](https://github.com/Afsaneh-Karami/Artificial-intelligence/blob/main/structure%20%20learning%20algorithm/CycleDetector.py)) as input to find cycles in the graph.
-I used the workshop material and changed it.
 The program checked the existence of any cycles in the graph and removed the last edge in the detected cycle to create an acyclic graph and then recalled the function for the next possible cycle.
 Even though it is not a good solution to delete the last edge, I assume that to go ahead with my project.
-The program output is a list of edges of the Bayesian network acyclic graph.
+The program output is a list of edges of the Bayesian network acyclic graph.<br/>
-3- The output of step two goes to the ”making-structure.py” program to make the structure for the config file.
+3- The output of step two goes to the ”making-structure.py” program (GOTO [making-structure link](https://github.com/Afsaneh-Karami/Artificial-intelligence/blob/main/structure%20%20learning%20algorithm/making_structure.py)) to make the structure for the config file.<br/>
-4- I created the config file(config-stroke-skeleton.txt).
+4- I created the config file(config-stroke-skeleton.txt) (GOTO [config link](https://github.com/Afsaneh-Karami/Artificial-intelligence/blob/main/structure%20%20learning%20algorithm/config-stroke%20-%20skeleton.zip)). <br/>
-5- I applied ”BayesNetexactInference-Gscore.py” to calculate
+5- I applied ”BayesNetexactInference-Gscore.py” (GOTO [Gscore link](https://github.com/Afsaneh-Karami/Artificial-intelligence/blob/main/structure%20%20learning%20algorithm/BayesNetexactInference_Gscore.py)) to calculate
 BIC and compare the result of naive bays with the Bayesian network.
-This program is a workshop material that I change to get the CPT table from the config file and add the ”prob” function that can calculate the conditional probability for several parents.
+This program get the CPT table from the config file and add the ”prob” function that can calculate the conditional probability for several parents.
 I evaluated two structures by the data sets ”stroke-data-discretized-train.csv”.
-The result of table 4 showed that in terms of Log-Likelihood, the Bayesian network is better than Naive Bayes, but it has a high penalty value that makes the Bayesian Information Criterion so much.
+The result of table below showed that in terms of Log-Likelihood, the Bayesian network is better than Naive Bayes, but it has a high penalty value that makes the Bayesian Information Criterion so much.
 The high value of the penalty means